MaxiMittel/tetris/directory-service/README.md

 ``POST /directory-service/register``

-Register a GameServer server to the directory service.
+Register a game server to the directory service.

 ```json
 >> {